Participation to “Unbuilt Rome”. An exhibition curated by CAMPO.

 Furthermore, an explanation is just one of many ways through which is possible to collect information.
 In my script, prompted by an hysterical realism, I collected traces of a red thread — memory of a threat — that runs through our past, present and future.

 I thought constantly, step by step, stone by stone, that Rome was not a human dwelling, but a mental — spiritual? aesthetic? — entity with a long and heterogeneous past.
-In my sequence, this morning, nothing once constructed had perished, and all the stages has survived together with the latest.
+In my sequence, this morning, nothing once constructed had perished, and all the stages have survived together with the latest.

 The Pyramid of Caio Cestio was still standing massive and beautiful; in front of it, the sphere and the cube of Nino Dardi were still pure to its original height; the beautiful Aurelian walls were standing between the regular towers, bordering the city and the cemetery, as they were erected by the Romans.
 The same ground supported the two cylinders besides the San Paolo’s door; and so on, the rationalist postal office of Libera stands where it was supposed to be.